How pregnancy affects your dental health

 What to do: Reduce or limit the amount of food and drinks you consume with added sugar, and make sure to brush twice a day and floss.

 Dry mouth, also known as xerostomia, is a condition where your salivary glands do not secrete enough saliva to keep your mouth wet.
-It is quite common during pregnancy due to your changing hormones and you needing more water for your developing baby.
+It is quite common during pregnancy due to your changing hormones and your need for more water for your developing baby.
 Dry mouth can be caused by dehydration, gestational diabetes, snoring and sleep apnea, or thrush (a fungus).

 What to do: Drink a lot of water, and try using sugarless gum or hard candies to keep your mouth moist and encourage saliva secretion.